 To understand geography trends, Download Sample Report.

-The global 3PL market is highly competitive with the presence of major international players, like Agility, CEVA, DB Schenker, and DHL, among others, trying to capture significant market shares.
-The industry exhibits shifting patterns and this has allowed new competitors to enter the market and challenge the existing players.
-Also, 3PL players have shown the willingness to partner with other players to reduce cost and leverage on mutual competitive advantage.
+Some of the major players include Agility, CEVA Logistics, DB Schenker, and DHL, among others.
+The 3PL players have been showing the willingness to partner with other players to reduce cost and leverage on mutual competitive advantage.
 Hence, the market observes a high volume of partnerships, mergers, and acquisitions.
-The Asia-Pacific region has high concentration of new and emerging players.
+The Asia-Pacific region has a high concentration of new and emerging players.
 Major regional players have been observed to venture into new regions, allowing the companies to improve their geographic reach.

 The global 3PL market players are also observing a shift in technology with the development of artificial intelligence, Internet of Things (IoT), and Blockchain, among others.
 The introduction and implementation of these new technologies have further intensified the market competition.
 Additionally, the technology adoption also helped reduce operational costs and improved efficiency.